launchscout/ai-part-deux/index.md

 ---

+# Opportunities

+---

 # Projects that benefit the most
 - Legacy rewrites
 - Anything with repeated similar things
+- You should be able to go **2x faster**
+  - if not there is likely opportunity

 ---

+# It can help us do better
+- Refactorings we know we should do
+- Practices we know we should adopt
+- Paying off tech debt
+- **We can do all of these faster**

+---

 # Revisiting Buy vs Build
+- Since almost forever, it's *always* been cheaper to buy
+- Convestionally wisdom: buy, even it's not a perfect fit
+  - Bloated, expensive ERP
+  - Massively expensive implemenations that fail
+- Are the assumptions that led us here still true?

+---

+# Closing thoughts
+- For developers
+  - This is just another tool
+  - ~~Best Pratices~~ Things that actually work matter more, not less
+- Everybody else
+  - AI is force multiplier, but be careful where you apply forces
+  - Time to re-evaluate existing assumptions
+  - Embrace the chaos?

 ---